“Beware the Jabberwock, my son!

 The jaws that bite, the claws that catch!

 Verbatim coding seems a natural application for machine learning.
 After all, for important large projects and trackers we often have lots of properly coded verbatims.
 These seem perfect for machine learning.
 Just tell the computer to learn from these examples, and voilà!
 We have a machine learning model that can code new responses and mimic the human coding.
 Sadly, it is not that simple.

 Machine Learning Basics

-There are many supervised machine learning tools out there.
+There are many supervised machine learning tools with different topics, information, algorithms, and features out there.
 Amazon Web Services offers several, which you can read about here if you have interest.
 There are even machine learning engines developed specifically for coding survey responses.
 One of these was offered by Ascribe for several years.
 The problem with these tools is that the machine learning model is opaque.
 You can’t look inside the model to understand why it makes its decisions.

 Problems with Opaque Machine Learning Models

 So why are opaque models bad?
 Let’s suppose you train up a nice machine learning model for a tracker study you have fielded for several waves.
 In comes the next wave, and you code it automatically with the model.
 It won’t get it perfect of course.
 You will have some verbatims where a code was applied when it should not have been.
 This is a False Positive, or an error of commission.
 You will also find verbatims where a code was not applied that should have been.
 This is a False Negative, or error of omission.
 How do we now correct the model so that it does not make these mistakes again?